bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 wasm-bindgen --out-dir OUTPUT_DIR --target web TARGET_DIR
 ```

-The New Bevy Renderer developers had to carefully operate within the limits of WebGL2 (ex: storage buffers and compute shaders aren't supported in WebGL2), but the results were worth it!
+The New Bevy Renderer developers prioritized cross-platform compatibility for the initial renderer feature implementation and so had to carefully operate within the limits of WebGL2 (ex: storage buffers and compute shaders aren't supported in WebGL2), but the results were worth it!
 You can try out Bevy's WASM support in your browser using our new [Bevy Examples](/examples) page.

+Over time, features will be implemented that leverage more modern/advanced features such as compute shaders but it is important to us that everyone has access to a solid visual experience for their games and applications regardless of their target platform(s).

 [![wasm bevy examples](bevy_examples_wasm.png)](/examples)